Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of Artificial Intelligence

-\paragraph{Multilayer Perceptron (MLP)} If the output of one layer is fed forward to the subsequent layer, the Neural Network (NN) is termed as the Feed Forward NN (FNN).
+The DNN networks have various structures.
+Hence, we introduce the fundamentals of the most known types as follows: \paragraph{Multilayer Perceptron (MLP)} If the output of one layer is fed forward to the subsequent layer, the Neural Network (NN) is termed as the Feed Forward NN (FNN).
 The baseline FNN is called MLP or Vanilla.
-As shown in Fig. \ref{DNN_types} (a), each layer is Fully connected (Fc) to the next one and the output is sent to the next layer’s perceptron without any additional computation or recursion other than the activation function.
-Even though the structure of MLP is simple, it is able to distinguish non-linearly separable data, as long as the NN model size is sufficiently large. \paragraph{Convolutional Neural Networks (CNN)} Processing vision-based tasks (e.g., image data), using MLP, potentially requires a deep model with a huge number of perceptrons, as for each data pixel a perceptron is assigned, which makes the network hard to train and scale.
+As shown in Fig. \ref{DNN_types} (a), each layer is Fully connected (Fc) to the next one and the output is sent to the next layer’s perceptron without any additional computation or recursion other than the activation function. \paragraph{Convolutional Neural Networks (CNN)} Processing vision-based tasks (e.g., image data), using MLP, potentially requires a deep model with a huge number of perceptrons, as for each data pixel a perceptron is assigned, which makes the network hard to train and scale.
 One of the successors of MLP is CNN that is introduced to solve this problem by defining additional pre-processing layers, (i.e., convolutional (conv) and pooling layers), as shown in Fig. \ref{DNN_types} (b).
-In the convolutional layer, the 2D input data (e.g., speech signal and image) is processed by extracting high-level features and compressing the information.
 Furthermore, the convolutional layer includes a set of learning parameters, namely filters that have the same number of channels as the data feature maps with smaller dimensions.
 Each filter channel passes through the length and width of the corresponding input feature map and calculates the inner product to the data.
 The summation of all the outputs produces one feature map.
 Finally, the number of output feature maps equals the number of filters, as illustrated in Fig. \ref{Conv}.
+The main difference between the Fc and the conv layers is that each neuron in Fc networks is connected to the entire input, which is not the case of CNN that is connected to only a subset of the input.
 The second basic component of the CNN network is the pooling task, which has an objective to reduce the spatial size of the input feature maps and minimize the computation time.

-For example, Maxpooling aiming at partitioning the input data into a grid and picking the maximum value of each grid cell, is widely used in state-of-the-art CNNs.
-The main difference between the Fc and the conv layers is that each neuron in Fc networks is connected to the entire input, which is not the case of CNN that is connected to only a subset of the input.
+A milestone for CNN applied to computer vision problems is the design of AlexNet \cite{AlexNet} and VGG \cite{VGG}.